Pylons/pyramid/docs/designdefense.rst

 of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new developers and extenders.
 We'll continue to seek ways to reduce framework extender cognitive load.

-We continued using ZCA rather than disusing it in favor of :mod:`repoze.component` largely because the ZCA concept of interfaces provides for use of an interface hierarchy, which is useful in a lot of scenarios (such as context type inheritance).
-Coming up with a marker type that was something like an interface that allowed for this functionality seemed like it was just reinventing the wheel.

 Rationale
 +++++++++